BartlomiejSkwara/fundraising/README.md

 [{"empty":true,"id":2,"assignedToEvent":false},{"empty":true,"id":3,"assignedToEvent":false},{"empty":false,"id":1,"assignedToEvent":true}]
 ```
 ****
-#### 5. Unregister collection box (DELETE) /api/collectionBoxes/{id}
+#### 5. Unregister collection box (DELETE) /collectionBoxes/{id}
-Endpoint is capable of registering event, which basically leads to losing whole data about its balance .
+Endpoint is capable of unregistering event, which basically leads to removing it while losing data about its balance .
 Use in case of destruction/loss of the collection box.
-All of the path parameters are mandatory .
+All the path parameters are mandatory .
 - {id} (id of the assigned collection box, natural number)
 ##### Example curl
 ```cmd